ongres/stackgres/doc/content/en/04-administration-guide/10-replication/03-remote-cluster/01-replicateFrom/_index.md

 - SGScript (if any)
 - Secrets

-Now, the environment is ready to apply the SGCluster.
+Now, the environment is ready for the SGCluster to be created.
 The next example contains extra entries to give a wider view of the options included in a production-like system.
 Beware of review and complete fields as backups (if you will take backups from your Standby Cluster), the number of instances, and the port number exposed in the main cluster among others.

 ```yml
 apiVersion: stackgres.io/v1